denten-papers/xp-routledge/proposal.md

-scholars to ask qualitatively new questions, at scales of analysis which include reading at distance (macroanalysis) and textual forensics (microanalysis of the kind advocated by Matthew Kirschenbaum in his *Mechanisms: New Media and the Forensic Imagination*, 2008).
+scholars to ask qualitatively new questions, at scales of analysis which include reading at distance (macroanalysis) and textual forensics (microanalysis of the kind advocated by Matthew Kirschenbaum in his *Mechanisms: New Media and the Forensic Imagination*, 2012).

 I summarize the second broad category of activity under the rubric of "knowledge design."
-In this category we find long-standing scholarly practices of critical edition-making, textual scholarship, and archive formation, along with emerging concerns related to digitization, tagged corpora, and collaborative annotation, exemplified by projects like *NINES* (Nineteenth-century Scholarship Online, U. Virginia), the *Perseus Digital Library* (Ed.
+In this category we find long-standing scholarly practices of critical edition-making, textual scholarship, and archive formation, along with emerging concerns related to digitization, tagged corpora, and collaborative annotation, exemplified by projects like *NINES* (Nineteenth-century Scholarship Online, U. Virginia), the *Perseus Digital Library* (ed.
 Gregory Crane, Tufts U.), and *HyperCities* (UCLA), among many others.

 Finally, I identify the third type of activity as "institutional transformation."
-To this category we may ascribe work by Daniel Cohen and Joseph Scheinfeldt (*Hacking the Academy*, 2015); the *4Humanities* site curated by Alan Liu, Geoffrey Rockwell, and Melissa Terras; and the *Media Commons* site edited by Kathleen Fitzpatrick (also the author of *Planned Obsolescence*, 2011); along with many other projects too numerous to mention here.
+To this category we may ascribe work by Daniel J. Cohen and Joseph Scheinfeldt (*Hacking the Academy*, 2013); the *4Humanities* site curated by Alan Liu, Geoffrey Rockwell, and Melissa Terras et al.; and the *Media Commons* site edited by Kathleen Fitzpatrick (also the author of *Planned Obsolescence*, 2011); along with many other projects too numerous to mention here.
 These books and projects share a common concern with the future of the academy, books, reading, writing, and libraries.
 Paralleling developments in open access, creative commons, and free culture, practitioners in this subfield aim to reform contemporary institutions of knowledge production.
 This activity often includes critical intervention that aims to redress imbalances of access and participation along the lines of gender, race, and geography.

 The above three categories capture the diversity of practices in the field and help to structure Part II of the book.